Who are we?

 There are 12 of us:

 - Two parent governors (elected by the parents): Michal Meidan and Bianca Mollura.

 - One staff governor (elected by the staff): Regis Peyraque

 - Seven co-opted governors co-opted: Helen Andrews, Susan Blake, Stephen Buzzard, Linda Davies, Mirit Eldor, Tony Millard and Vassilis Zarifis

-- The headteacher also attends meetings as a governor as does the deputy headteacher as an adviser.
+- The headteacher also attends meetings as a governor.

 What do we do?

 Our job is to work with the school on planning, developing policies and keeping the school under review so that all our children achieve their full potential.